A Travel Price Comparison for United States of America Charlotte vs. Nashville for Vacations, Tours, and Honeymoons

 Should I visit Charlotte or Nashville in the Winter?

 Both Nashville and Charlotte are popular destinations to visit in the winter with plenty of activities.
+Most visitors come to Charlotte for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Nashville because of the museums, the Christmas ambience, the shopping scene, and the cuisine.

 The weather in Nashville can be very cold.
 Charlotte is much warmer than Nashville in the winter.
-The temperature in Charlotte is usually 42°F (6°C) in January, and Nashville stays around 38°F (4°C).
+The daily temperature in Charlotte averages around 42°F (6°C) in January, and Nashville fluctuates around 38°F (4°C).

 Charlotte usually receives more sunshine than Nashville during winter.
 Charlotte gets 173 hours of sunny skies, while Nashville receives 134 hours of full sun in the winter.